Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Experiment

 \subsubsection{Baseline Models}

 We compare LSVCR with the following various competitive baselines:

-\paratitle{Video recommendation.} The baselines for video recommendation can be divided into three categories: (1) Traditional sequential recommendation models: \textbf{Caser}~\cite{DBLP:conf/wsdm/TangW18} employs CNN to model user preference through horizontal and vertical convolutional filters. \textbf{GRU4Rec}~\cite{gru4rec} is a RNN-based model that utilizes GRU to encode historical behavior sequences. \textbf{SASRec}~\cite{sasrec} uses a unidirectional Transformer for sequence modeling and next item prediction. \textbf{BERT4Rec}~\cite{bert4rec} adopts a bidirectional Transformer with the mask prediction objective to model the item sequence. \textbf{NARM}~\cite{DBLP:conf/cikm/LiRCRLM17} combines the GRU with an attention mechanism to capture users' interests.
+\textbf{Video recommendation.} The baselines for video recommendation can be divided into three categories: (1) Traditional sequential recommendation models: \textbf{Caser}~\cite{DBLP:conf/wsdm/TangW18} employs CNN to model user preference through horizontal and vertical convolutional filters. \textbf{GRU4Rec}~\cite{gru4rec} is a RNN-based model that utilizes GRU to encode historical behavior sequences. \textbf{SASRec}~\cite{sasrec} uses a unidirectional Transformer for next item prediction. \textbf{BERT4Rec}~\cite{bert4rec} adopts a bidirectional Transformer to model the item sequence. \textbf{NARM}~\cite{DBLP:conf/cikm/LiRCRLM17} combines the GRU with an attention mechanism to capture users' interests.
 (2) Multi-behavior models: \textbf{DMT}~\cite{DBLP:conf/cikm/GuDWZLY20} exploits multiple Transformers with MoEs to model diverse user behavior sequences. \textbf{MBHT}~\cite{DBLP:conf/kdd/YangHXLYL22} empowers the Transformer with a multi-behavior hypergraph to capture diverse multi-behavior dependencies.
-(3) Text-enhanced models: \textbf{FDSA}~\cite{DBLP:conf/ijcai/ZhangZLSXWLZ19} applies separate self-attention networks to model item-level and feature-level sequences. \textbf{S$^3$-Rec}~\cite{DBLP:conf/cikm/ZhouWZZWZWW20} proposes pre-training with mutual information maximization to learn the correlation between items and attributes. \textbf{UniSRec}~\cite{DBLP:conf/kdd/HouMZLDW22} incorporates textual item embeddings with a MoE-enhanced adapter to learn universal sequence representations.
+(3) Text-enhanced models: \textbf{FDSA}~\cite{DBLP:conf/ijcai/ZhangZLSXWLZ19} applies separate self-attention networks to model item-level and feature-level sequences. \textbf{S$^3$-Rec}~\cite{DBLP:conf/cikm/ZhouWZZWZWW20} proposes pre-training with mutual information maximization to learn the correlation between items and attributes. \textbf{UniSRec}~\cite{DBLP:conf/kdd/HouMZLDW22} incorporates textual item embeddings with a MoE adapter to learn universal representations.
+We use both item ID and text. \textbf{VQ-Rec}~\cite{vqrec} learns vector-quantized representations for sequential recommendation.